| For many breeds of

 colobomas (optic disc/adjacent retina), perhaps these terms would be

+suitable.
 Unfortunately CEA in

 the Collie breed is still too common, and we need to work ourselves out of